SkafteNicki/dtu_mlops/s7_deployment/README.md

     * Can create custom APIs using the framework `fastapi` and run it locally
     * Knowledge about serverless deployments and how to deploy custom APIs using both serverless functions and serverless containers
+    * Can create basic continues deployment pipelines for your models
+    * Understand the basics of frontend development and how to create a frontend for your application using Streamlit
+    * Know how to use more advance frameworks like onnx and bentoml to deploy your machine learning models